Mayland Heights, Calgary

 Mayland Heights is a residential neighbourhood in the northeast/southeast quadrant of Calgary, Alberta.
 It is bounded by Barlow Trail to the east, Memorial Drive to the south, Deerfoot Trail to the west and Trans-Canada Highway to the north.

 The neighbourhood of Radisson heights is to the south, Franklin/Marlborough to the east.

 The land was annexed to the City of Calgary in 1910.
 Originally called Crossroads, the community was established in 1962.
 It is represented in the Calgary City Council by the Ward 3 councillor.

+Belfast

+The area in the Northwest corner of Mayland Heights was originally classified as its own neighborhood named Belfast.
+It is unknown when Belfast was annexed into Mayland Heights, but Belfast was bounded by 19 Street NE, 8 Avenue NE, 16 Avenue NE, and Deerfoot Trail.